nicholas-fong/GeoJSON-to-gpx/README.md

 - Municipality Open Data can be exported as geoJSON.

-This repository is a collection of converters between geoJSON and gpx formats.
+This repository is a collection of bidirectional converters between geoJSON and gpx formats.

 The output of these converters is directed to stdout to allow felxibility of pipes.